aikaterna/aikaterna-cogs/README.md

 # aikaterna-cogs
 Cogs for Red-DiscordBot by Twentysix26.

+autoeconomy - New users that join the server will be automatically given a bank account.

 cah - Cards Against Humanity.
 A port of CorpBot's module: https://github.com/corpnewt/CorpBot.py

 chatchart - Generates a pie chart to display chat activity over the last 5000 messages.
 Requested by violetnyte.